jg-digital-media/jgdm_snooker_scorer/readme.md

 + `v1.0.9` - So much has happened from one update to the next that I've decided to push this to its own update report.

-+ I did thimk it was imported to ensure that disabling all buttons when the table was cleared....
++ I did think it was imported to ensure that disabling all buttons when the table was cleared....

 but we also now have a new feature to the app that I wasn't expecting but felt it was necessary to keep in.
 First,  Cursor AI added in a frame complete" tooltip that appears when poins remaining is at 0 (i.e. a player has cleared the table).